gracelgilbert/watercolor-stylization/README.md

 </p>

 #### Color bleeding
-In order to mimic pigment that bleeds, which is an effect of watercolors, the geometry is actually deformed rather than just relying on blurring.
+In order to achieve the look of pigment that bleeds, which is an effect of watercolor, the geometry is deformed rather than just relying on blurring.
 I use an FBM function to distribute a bleeding parameter over the geometry.
-In places that have a high bleeding amount I push out the geometry along its vertex normals according to the bleeding parameter.
-This bleeding parameter also gets store in the control shader, as it is used later in the modified guassian blurring to intensify the blur of the bled portions of geometry.
+In places that have a high bleeding amount I push out the geometry along its vertex normals scaled according to the bleeding parameter.
+This bleeding parameter also gets stored in the control shader, as it is used later in the modified guassian blurring to intensify the blur of the bled portions of geometry.
+The user can control the density of the FBM bleeding distribution function, as well as the overall scale of this function.
+Additionally, each object has its own bleeding parameter, so they user can intensify or reduce the bleeding of individual pieces of geometry.

 ![](Images/Control.png)
 <p align="center">